It's great to have someone with more drive and experience to guide the growth of your business.

-MicroMentor - This is a free, nonprofit platform connecting entrepreneurs and volunteer business mentors.
+MicroMentor is a free, nonprofit platform connecting entrepreneurs and volunteer business mentors.

 How to sign up: You create your profile, highlighting what you do and what you hope to accomplish.
 You’re then able to reach out to others in the community with messages about your interest in starting a mentoring conversation with them.
 Start the mentorship with phone calls and getting to know each other, on to goal setting, problem-solving and so forth.
 Continue that mentorship with development tools provided by the site.

-StartupWeekend - Now this is a different type of opportunity.
-It’s just a weekend, 54 hours of life at a startup.
+StartupWeekend is an experience that consists of 54 hours of life at a startup:

 Day 2: Learn from mentors/Get to work on the chosen project and utilize resources and mentors to do everything from building your product or service to finding customers and so forth.

 Day 3: Your team presents the product/service in front of the crowd and expert panel, and when that’s all done, celebrate all your hard work and success.